23y4d/block-PHP/README.md

-# Security: Automatically block someone using a PHP and .htaccess
+# Security: Automatically block someone are snooping, using a PHP and .htaccess

 This can be helpful for a number of reasons.
 For example, you can use this class to ban people that are snooping around your website or see your file in website , or to ban robots that don’t respect your robots.txt file